s-h-a-d-o-w/alfc/README.md

+# Archival notice

+Having recently migrated to a desktop computer, I can't maintain this any longer.
+That said, hardware interaction like here rarely seems to change and changes have been minimal for years anyway (aside from one major update that had no impact on anything user-facing), so this should be good to use indefinitely.

 # Aorus Laptop Fan Control (alfc)

 **Please note that if you're using Windows 10 *and* a CPU other than the i7-10875H, you would have to look up and set the PL1 and PL2 values in order not to possibly limit the performance of your CPU** - e.g. [tech powerup database](https://www.techpowerup.com/cpu-specs/core-i7-10875h.c2277). (`alfc` will attempt to set those levels whenever it starts or you change them, using Intel XTU on Windows 10 and `constraint_0_power_limit_uw` and `constraint_1_power_limit_uw` on Linux.
 Windows 11 forbids using Intel XTU, at least for this.
 As far as I'm aware, there's no danger to setting those values too high, since CPUs won't consume more than a certain maximum, regardless of these values.
 On the other hand, throttling due to low values is possible!)